mcaserta/mcaserta.github.io/content/posts/ear-candy.md

 that.
 It's quite plausible I think.

 Bach wrote music for the glory of his god and for the refreshment of the spirit.
-I don't have any gods to glorify and no special message to send to the world other than enjoy yourselves and try not to be hurtful to your neighbors.
+I don't have any gods to glorify other than Charlie Parker and John Coltrane and no special message to send to the world other than enjoy yourselves and try not to be hurtful to your neighbors.

 I don't really have much to say about this album other than I hope you find it tolerable.